Eggplant Curry

 This eggplant curry combines fresh zucchini and eggplant in a creamy tomato sauce that’s packed with Indian spices.
 It’s flavorful, vegan, gluten-free and comes together quickly in the slow cooker.

 Isaac and I love Indian food!
-I have a few Indian-inspired recipes on the blog (like this dairy-free butter chicken and vegan tempeh tikka masala) and today I’m sharing an eggplant curry, which was inspired by Baingan Bharta, one of my favorite vegetarian dishes to order when we go out for Indian food.
+I have a few Indian-inspired recipes on the blog (like this slow cooker butter chicken and vegan tempeh tikka masala) and today I’m sharing an eggplant curry, which was inspired by Baingan Bharta, one of my favorite vegetarian dishes to order when we go out for Indian food.

 Baingan Bharta is a traditional Indian dish made with grilled eggplants, onions, tomatoes, spices and fresh herbs, but I decided to change things up a bit by using a combo of eggplant and zucchini.
 I also added coconut milk to make it extra creamy.